Appropriate Use Criteria Program

 This program impacts all physicians and practitioners (as defined in 1861(r) or described in 1842(b)(18)(C)), that order advanced diagnostic imaging services and physicians, practitioners and facilities that furnish advanced diagnostic imaging services in a physician’s office, hospital outpatient department (including the emergency department), an ambulatory surgical center or an independent diagnostic testing facility (IDTF) and whose claims are paid under the physician fee schedule, hospital outpatient prospective payment system or ambulatory surgical center payment system.

-Currently, the program is set to be fully implemented on January 1, 2022 which means AUC consultations with qualified CDSMs are required to occur along with reporting of consultation information on the furnishing professional and furnishing facility claim for the advanced diagnostic imaging service.
+As announced in the CY 2022 Physician Fee Schedule Final Rule, the program is set to be fully implemented on the later of January 1, 2023 or the January 1 that follows the declared end of the public health emergency (PHE) for COVID-19.
+At that time, AUC consultations with qualified CDSMs are required to occur along with reporting of consultation information on the furnishing professional and furnishing facility claim for the advanced diagnostic imaging service.
 Claims that fail to append this information will not be paid.
 Prior to this date the program will operate in an Education and Operations Testing Period starting January 1, 2020 during which claims will not be denied for failing to include proper AUC consultation information.
-Beginning July 1, 2018 the program is operating under a voluntary participation period during which time consultations with AUC may occur and may be reported on furnishing professional and facility claims using HCPCS modifier QQ.
+Beginning July 1, 2018 the program operated under a voluntary participation period during which time consultations with AUC that occured were reported on furnishing professional and facility claims using HCPCS modifier QQ.

 Rules and Regulations